arkui-x/docs/en/release-notes/ArkUI-X-v1.0.0-alpha.md

 >**NOTE**
 >
->The beta version is a preview version for trial use.
+>The alpha version is a preview version for trial use.
 The UI and APIs of this version may be unstable.

 ## Source Code Acquisition